pantherman594/ps1-PantherMan594/README.md

 ## Due Wednesday, September 5, at 11:59pm local time

+## For an up-to-date version of this README, see https://github.com/BC-CSCI-1102-F18-MW/ps1/blob/master/README.md.

+---

 ### Cloning (review): Three options to clone the repository

 1. Use the GitHub Desktop app to clone the repo, then move it to your course directory.